TNGStudios/rgc-spec/source/overview/motivation.rst

 While there *are* lots of existing formats for rhythm game charts for **specific games**, there isn't actually a game-agnostic one.

-Infact, RGC could be more suitably described as an interchange format for existing chart formats.
+In fact, RGC could be more suitably described as an interchange format for existing chart formats.